• Skip to main content

 • Leader’s Guide:

-• The chapters correspond to Carson’s fourteen-part overview of the Bible that he presented at Bethlehem Baptist Church in February 2009.
+• The chapters correspond to Carson’s fourteen-part overview of the Bible that he presented to Bethlehem Baptist Church in February 2009.

 1. The God Who Made Everything